-Trigger Point Dry Needling (TDN) is an effective treatment that uses small, thin needles (acupuncture needles) that are inserted into the muscles at the trigger points that are causing pain referral.
-The insertion of the needle into the trigger point is meant to disengage the trigger point.
-By disengaging and desensitizing the trigger point; results should include improved flexibility and diminished symptoms.
+Trigger Point Dry Needling (TDN) is an effective treatment for myofascial (muscle) pain.
+Dysfunctional muscles can have localized pain and can cause referred pain at a location away from the actual muscle.
+Trigger point dry needling uses small, thin needles, like acupuncture needles, that are inserted into the trigger points of dysfunctional muscles.
+When the needle mechanically stimulates the trigger point it causes a reaction that helps to disengage the active trigger point and release the muscle.
+By disengaging and desensitizing the trigger point, the dysfunctional muscle will have improved flexibility and diminished symptoms.